Select Page

 Analysis

-Fiscal year 2023 reflects a 31.79% transfer from the General Fund to the Special Revenue Funds to help support operations.
-This means that for the total revenues received for the activities, 31.79% came from the General Fund.
-The transfer for fiscal year 2023 is lower than previous years due to the health of the Special Revenue Funds which allowed less funds needed for the General Fund.
-Also, in fiscal year 2021, the City transfer additional dollars to the State Street Aid fund which allowed the fiscal year 2022 and 2023 transfer to be lower.
-Lastly, in FY22 the City added an new Special Revenue Fund, Public Art, which is currently receiving a transfer from the General Fund.
+Fiscal year 2025 reflects a 48.31% transfer from the General Fund to the Special Revenue Funds to help support operations.
+This means that for the total revenues received for the activities, 48.31% came from the General Fund.
+Compared to FY24, there was an increase in transfer to Special Revenue Funds.
+The transfers for fiscal year 2025 is higher due to transferring more to the State Street Aid fund and Farm Park.
 At this time, the Special Revenue Funds that are receiving transfer funds from the General Fund are State Street Aid, Ambulance, Public Art, and Farm Park.

 Impact